Pineapple Casserole is a classic southern side dish especially at Easter. Pineapple, crackers and cheese combine to make the tastiest side to ham!

-A FUN SOUTHERN SIDE DISH
+A UNIQUE SOUTHERN SIDE DISH

 HOW TO MAKE PINEAPPLE CASSEROLE:

 Preheat oven to 350F degrees.
-Spray an 8x8 baking (2-quart) baking dish with nonstick cooking spray.
-In a medium pot over medium heat, whisk together water, sugar, 3 tbsp. pineapple gelatin mix, and 3 tbsp. corn starch until thoroughly combined and you get all the lumps out.
-Turn heat up to high and let mixture to come to a boil and thicken.
-Continue to whisk.
-Once thickened take off heat.
-Drain pineapple chunks thoroughly, setting aside ½ cup of the juice.
-Add drained pineapple chunks to pot and stir.
+Spray an 8×8-inch baking (2-quart) baking dish with nonstick cooking spray.
+In a medium pot over medium heat, whisk together water, sugar, 3 Tablespoons of pineapple Jell-O, and 3 Tablespoons corn starch until thoroughly combined and you get all the lumps out.

 While pineapple mixture is cooling, begin making topping.
 In a large Ziploc bag, finely crush Ritz crackers.
-Add crackers, melted butter and ½ cup reserved pineapple juice into a medium bowl and stir until combined.
-It will seem 'wet.'
+Add crackers, melted butter and 1/2 cup reserved pineapple juice into a medium bowl and stir until combined.
+It will seem wet.

 Add shredded cheese to cooled pineapple mixture and pour into baking dish.
 Drop and gently spread Ritz cracker topping over pineapple mixture.